syscallme/AI-ResourceHub-react/Readme.md

 - Star and fork this repository.
 - Clone to your local using `git clone $url`
-- Open the project in your pr
+- Open the project in your preferred editor.
+- Run npm install in the project's roo